TritonDataCenter/rfd/rfd/0071/README.md

 ## 2. Java Manta SDK Client-side Encryption Design and Implementation

 Client-side encryption within the Java Manta SDK will be implemented as an optional operation that wraps streams going to and from Manta.
 Client-side encryption will be enabled using configuration, and from an API consumer's perspective, there will not be a change in the API.
 When operations are not supported by the encryption settings, then appropriate exceptions will be thrown indicating the conflict between the setting and the operation.
-An example of this would be an attempt to use a HTTP range operation when `MandatoryObjectAuthentication` is enabled.
+An example of this would be an attempt to use a HTTP range operation when `MandatoryAuthentication` is enabled.
 Furthermore, care will need to be taken to allow for operations that are retriable to continue to be retriable - such as sending [File](https://docs.oracle.com/javase/8/docs/api/java/io/File.html) objects.

 ### Cipher Selection and Library Support